Motives: Exposition of the main theme

 Say that $H$ is a \emph{cohomology} with values in $\sA$ and note that for any (exact) functor between abelian categories $G: \sA \to \sB$ the composition with $H^i$ yields a cohomology with values in $\sB$: call this a \emph{push-forward} along $G$, denoted $G_*H$ for short.
 Moreover, such a family $\{H^i\}_{i\in \N}$ is equivalent to a single functor from $\sC\times \N$ to $\sA$ where $\N$ is considered as a discrete category.
 Similarly, for $\sC^\square$ a suitable category of pairs, we have a basic notion of \emph{relative cohomology} on $\sC^\square$, see \cite[Def.\,3.2.1]{BV} for a precise formulation.

-Independently of a choice of $\sS$, as $\sA$ varies in $\Ex$, \ie the 2-category of abelian categories and exact functors, we can see that the induced 2-functor of cohomologies with values in $\sA$ is already 2-representable, by the free abelian category on $\sC\times \N$, and so is that of relative cohomologies.
-See \cite[Thm.\,3.1.2, Cor.\,3.1.5, Rk.\,3.1.4, Thm.\,3.2.4 \& Cor.\,3.2.7]{BV} for details.
-We obtain: \begin{thm} For a category $\sC$ and a commutative ring $R$ the universal cohomology $U$ exists with values in an abelian $R$-linear category $\sA(\sC)$.
-Moreover, for $\sC^\square$ the universal relative cohomology $U_\partial$ exists with values in the abelian $R$-linear category $\sA_\partial (\sC)$. \end{thm} Therefore, for $H\in \sS$ with values in $\sA$ we get (uniquely up to isomorphisms) an exact functor such that $H$ is the push-forward of $U$ along $F_{H}$; here $U$ is given by $\{U^i\}_{i\in \N}$ where $U^i: \sC\to \sA(\sC)$ and we have that $H^i(X) \cong F_{H}(U^i(X))$ for each $X \in \sC$.
+Independently of a choice of $\sS$, as $\sA$ varies in $\Ex$, \ie the 2-category of abelian categories and exact functors, we can see that the induced 2-functor of cohomologies with values in $\sA$ is already 2-representable, by the free abelian category on $\sC\times \N$, and similarly for the case of relative cohomologies.
+We obtain: \begin{thm} For a category $\sC$ and a commutative ring $R$ the universal cohomology $U$ exists, taking values in an abelian $R$-linear category $\sA(\sC)$.
+Moreover, for $\sC^\square$ the universal relative cohomology $U_\partial$ exists, taking values in the abelian $R$-linear category $\sA_\partial (\sC)$. \end{thm} See \cite[Thm.\,3.1.2, Cor.\,3.1.5, Rk.\,3.1.4, Thm.\,3.2.4 \& Cor.\,3.2.7]{BV} for details and notation.
+Therefore, for $H\in \sS$ with values in $\sA$ we get (uniquely up to isomorphisms) an exact functor such that $H$ is the push-forward of $U$ along $F_{H}$; here $U$ is given by $\{U^i\}_{i\in \N}$ where $U^i: \sC\to \sA(\sC)$ and we have that $H^i(X) \cong F_{H}(U^i(X))$ for each $X \in \sC$.

 Note that we have a canonical exact functor $\sA (\sC)\to \sA_\partial (\sC)$ which is not faithful, in general, but whose essential image is a generating subcategory (see \cite[Thm.\,3.3.1]{BV}).
 If $H$ is a relative cohomology the functor $F_H$, lifts to an exact functor from $\sA_\partial (\sC)$ to $\sA$ which we denote $F_H^\partial$ , as depicted